Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: DISCUSSION

-\textbf{Implications.} The World Wide Web contains a vast mount of online content that robots can leverage to perform tasks in human-robot and robot-robot teams.
-We have presented a framework that takes as input an unconstrained cooking video with annotated object labels and outputs a human-interpretable plan.
-We demonstrate the execution of the plan in a simulation environment with two robotic arms and show that we can fully reproduce the actions of a simple cooking video.
+\textbf{Implications.} The World Wide Web contains a vast amount of online content that robots can leverage to perform tasks in human-robot and robot-robot teams.
+We have presented a system that takes as input a previously unseen, cooking video with annotated object labels and outputs a human-interpretable plan.
+We demonstrate the execution of the plan in a simulation environment with two robotic arms as well as in a real world environment with a human and a robotic arm and show that we can fully reproduce the actions of a simple cooking video.
 We find that this work brings us closer to the goal of robots executing a variety of manipulation plans by watching cooking videos online.